moparisthebest/JdbcMapper/readme.md

 enforced throughout so neither casting nor ignoring warnings is required.

 There are 2 different approaches to accomplish this.
 JdbcMapper generates code at compile time, QueryMapper does everything at runtime.
+Currently there are different packages for java6 and java8+, these are built from the same source with a bit of sed-like magic, when the documentation refers to classes only available in java8+ just know these are obviously unavailable if you use the java6 version.

 Why
 ---

-The java.sql API is horrible, ResultSet.wasNull() ?, enough said.
+The [java.sql](https://docs.oracle.com/javase/8/docs/api/java/sql/package-summary.html) API is horrible, [ResultSet.wasNull()](https://docs.oracle.com/javase/8/docs/api/java/sql/ResultSet.html#wasNull--) ?, enough said.
 Hibernate is black magic that generates some truly awful SQL queries.
 Everything in between insists on writing your queries and/or forcing you to fully annotate all your POJOs with information on how to map them from SQL, making them some combination of too verbose, too slow, or too much unknown magic.